camunda/camunda-docs/docs/apis-tools/testing/connectors.md

 There can be a delay between verifying that the Connnectors event is active and opening the Connectors inbound subscription.
 :::

-## Custom connectors
+## Custom Connectors

-If you don't use the out-of-the-box Camunda Connectors but a custom Connectors bundle, you can replace the Connectors in the test runtime.
+To use a custom Connectors bundle, replace the Connectors in the test runtime.

 <Tabs groupId="client" defaultValue="spring-sdk" queryString values={
 [